Employer Frequently Asked Questions

 - All COSH doctors are board-certified in occupational medicine and Level II accredited.
 This means that they are experienced in treating and understanding medical injuries and illnesses that occur in the workplace.

 - COSH is backed by an extensive health care network at Denver Health that includes a Level I trauma center, public health experts, orthopaedic specialists, occupational and physical therapists, state-of-the-art radiology department (CT scan and MRI) and other specialty providers that your employees can access.

-- For the aviation industry, COSH employs one aviation medical examiners to provide FAA exams.
+- For the aviation industry, COSH employs one aviation medical examiner to provide FAA exams.

-- COSH is a member of the Association of Occupational and Environmental Clinics (AOEC).
-This means that COSH adheres to specific criteria that promote high quality heath care to patients with work related injuries or illnesses and aid in preventing occupational and environmental hazards.
+- COSH is a member of the Association of Occupational and Environmental Clinics.
+This means that COSH adheres to specific criteria that promote high quality heath care to patients with work-related injuries or illnesses and aid in preventing occupational and environmental hazards.
 There are only two clinics in Colorado who have received this prestigious designation.